omriabnd/UCCA-App/INSTALLATION_GUIDE.md

 ### Setting up Backend development
 To set up Backend development, once you have the database running, switch to the `./Server` directory.
 Create a Virtual Environment (with Python 3.5 or higher), activate it and install the requirements in `./Server/requirements.txt` .

-The Backend is written in Django, so use the ordinary Django management commands to start the backend.
+The Backend is written in Django, so use the ordinary Django management commands to start the backend:

+    python manage.py runserver

+If you need to apply migrations use

+    python manage.py migrate

 The Django settings are in `./Server/ucca` .
 You can create a `local_settings.py` file to override these settings.
 The file `./Server/docker-helpers/settings_ucca_docker.py` contains information on how to connect to the Docker based Postgres database.

+If you want to modify this file and point it to another database instance, just change the `host` to the computer where Postgres is running, change `name` to the database's name, and `user` and `password` to a user that has the proper credentials in that database.

 ## Installation without Docker